A Chess Set

 Individual pieces (characters) are usually referred to as (Characters or those) of the Kingdom or of Enchantment e.g. a Horseman of the Kingdom or a Flying carpet of Enchantment though Regal characters are still called simply by title e.g. the Princess or the Enchantress.
 It is though allowable to call pieces as Northern or Southern although Regal characters would again still be called simply by title.

-The Wicked Magician or the Wicked Enchantress may be called such if preferred.
+The Wicked Magician or the Wicked Enchantress may be called such if preferred and to distinguish the Prince and Princess from others in Steps they can be called the Arabellan Prince/Princess.

 Players are usually referred to as the Kingdom’s Ward (or the Ward of the Kingdom) or the Magician’s Ward (or the Ward of Enchantment or Beguilement) but Northern Ward or Southern Ward is allowed as is simply North or South.

-When a win occurs by capturing all a side’s Persons then the final position of the game is after the capture of the last Person is made, and in order to show more clearly what happened the final position should highlight the square where this capture occurred (and of course this square has the piece that made the winning capture on it) – there could be for example a white border placed around the square for a North win or a red border placed around the square for a South win…..unlike the historical version of Arabian chess the losing side in Steps has no right of reply in such a situation regardless - the winning side may not however leave their Royal piece in check or Checkmate.
+When a win occurs by capturing all a side’s Persons then the final position of the game is after the capture of this last Person is made, and in order to show more clearly what happened the final position should highlight the square where this capture occurred (and of course this square has the piece that made the winning capture on it) – there could be for example a white border placed around the square for a North win or a red border placed around the square for a South win…..unlike the historical version of Arabian chess the losing side here in Steps has no draw-obtaining right of the same reply in such a situation (currently, but this may change or possibly become an option – TBD*), but the winning side may not make a move that leaves their Royal piece in check or Checkmate.

 Swordsmen may or may not have an initial optional two square move as Pawns do in Western chess - see variations below.